MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps.md

 # Add-On Apps

 ## What is an Add-on app?
 An Add-on app extends the experience and the existing functionality of [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)].
-Add-on apps can be used in multiple scenarios, whether it is to integrate to online services, making custom web services, adding business functionality or extending the user interface.
+Add-on apps can be used in multiple scenarios, whether it is to integrate to online services, making custom web services, adding business functionality, or extending the user interface.

 Add-on apps are developed using Extensions version 2.0 and the modern development tools based on Visual Studio Code.
 Add-on apps can be published through Microsoft AppSource, as configurable pre-built apps that can be applied on individual customer environments in [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)].